 Click on Start Campaign to make the project go live as a campaign.

 While the campaign is running, you will see two options at the top-right of the project screen: Merge and Stop Campaign.

 If you want to take the campaign offline and revert all affected channels to core, click on Stop Campaign.
 A confirmation dialog will appear:

 Click on Stop Campaign to take the campaign offline.

 Alternatively, if you want to make the changes in the project permanent, you can merge the project into the core.
 This also effectively ends the campaign.

 If, at a certain point in time, multiple campaigns are running concurrently for the same channel, the campaign that has the shortest running period will be served to visitors of that channel.
 For example, if today it is the 13th of February, and the following three campaigns have started but not yet stopped:

-- Campaign 1: Started at 12th of February and runs until the 28th of February
+- Campaign 1: Started on 12th of February and runs until the 28th of February

-- Campaign 2: Started at 9th of February and runs until the 14th of February
+- Campaign 2: Started on 9th of February and runs until the 14th of February

-- Campaign 3: Started at 7th of February and runs until the 28th of February
+- Campaign 3: Started on 7th of February and runs until the 28th of February